bonami/collections/README.md

 - `\Bonami\Collection\EnumList` - List of Enums, extending ArrayList
 - [`\Bonami\Collection\Option`](#option) - Immutable structure for representing, that you maybe have value and maybe not.
 It provides safe (functional) approach to handle null pointer errors.
 - [`\Bonami\Collection\TrySafe`](#trysafe) - Immutable structure for representing,  that you have value or error generated upon the way.
 It provides safe (functional) approach to handle errors without side effects.
-- `\Bonami\Collection\Lambda` - Wrapper around callable providing currying.
-Currying is very useful for some functional patterns
+- [`\Bonami\Collection\CurriedFunction`](./docs/curried-function.md) - Represents single argument function.
+It can create curried version of multi argument function, which is better for some function programming composition patterns.

 ### Type classes